-The Certificate in American Studies has been designed to complement students’ disciplinary training, expose them to interdisciplinary trends in the academy, and broaden their career possibilities.
-The American Studies Certificate provides graduate students with training across an array of American Studies disciplines as well as training in interdisciplinary methodology.
-It teaches students to do innovative and original research as well as to produce scholarship that can reach outside the boundaries of the University and make a contribution to the communities in which they work and live.
-The Certificate provides students with a valuable professional credential and strengthens their ability to compete for jobs as well as national fellowships and postdoctoral awards
+Vanderbilt University’s Program in American Studies offers an interdisciplinary graduate certificate.
+This certificate has been designed to complement students’ disciplinary training, expose them to larger interdisciplinary traditions and academic literatures, and enhance their career options.
+The American Studies certificate provides graduate students with training across an array of disciplines as well as training in interdisciplinary methodology.
+The certificate provides students with a valuable professional credential and strengthens their ability to compete for jobs as well as national fellowships and postdoctoral awards.

 Requirements for Graduate Certificate in American Studies

-American Studies 8000.
+Required course (3 credit hours): American Studies 8000.
 Major approaches.
-Introduction to interdisciplinary American Studies: major debates, research methods, theoretical terms and directions.
+Introduction to interdisciplinary American Studies: major debates, research methods, theoretical terms and directions

-Four additional graduate-level American Studies courses appropriate to the student’s program of study.
-Courses must be approved by the Graduate Committee for credit and should include at least three courses outside the student’s home discipline.
-The students’ total course work must include courses from at least three different departments.
-One course may be satisfied through an independent study with a faculty member affiliated with the American Studies program, with the approval of the Director of American Studies.
+Four additional graduate-level American Studies courses appropriate to the student’s program of study (12 credit hours): Courses must be approved by the Director of the Program in American Studies and must include at least three courses outside the student’s home discipline.
+No more than two courses (6 credit hours) of courses required for the primary degree may be applied toward the certificate.
+No more than two courses (6 credit hours) of specifically-named courses required for the primary degree may be applied toward the Certificate.
+A maximum of one course (3 credit hours) may be satisfied through an independent study with a faculty member affiliated with the American Studies program, with the approval of the Director of the Program in American Studies.

-A paper (30pp) or comparable project submitted to the Graduate Committee for evaluation.
-The paper must demonstrate the application of an American studies methodology to research, teaching, or fieldwork.
-It should be a synthesis of interdisciplinary American Studies work in the context of the student’s primary field.
-The candidate should identify two readers from different disciplines to advise and assess the paper.
-Papers should be submitted in a timely fashion, preferably by the end of class work and before dissertation work commences.
+A paper (30-35 pages) or comparable scholarly project submitted to the Director of the Program in American Studies.
+The paper must demonstrate the application of an American Studies methodology to research, teaching, or fieldwork.
+It should also feature evidence of synthesis of interdisciplinary American Studies scholarship and point to relevance in the candidate’s primary field.
+Papers should be submitted in a timely fashion, ideally in the semester before dissertation work commences.

 Approved List of Courses